Reasoning about Nuclear Energy

 - Decentralized, flexible power is the way of the future.
 Massive centralized power plants that

-take a decade to permit and build, must run for several decades to pay off (while costs of other energy sources
+take a decade to permit and build, must run for several decades to pay off (while costs of other energy sources are decreasing steadily),

 - Even countries we thought were good at running their plants (such as Japan) turned out to be